Changes to the Association’s service due to the Coronavirus

 Cyclical & Planned Maintenance

 We are slowly re-introducing some other cyclical and replacement programmes of work and we will contact you directly if this affects you.
 You will be required to observe social distancing as below during all surveys and works however during the ongoing pandemic you may opt out (unless the work is to check the safety of an installation) if you do not wish to proceed with the works at this time.
+Below details what cyclical works can still go ahead even under current lockdown restrictions.

 In order for any repairs, or servicing to take place, social distancing will need to be observed.
 Please follow the measures detailed in the ‘Social distancing – keeping everyone safe’ article.